ibm-cloud-docs/security-compliance/overview.md

 As a security or compliance focal, you create credentials and install a collector to get started.
 Then, you create profiles and scopes to start validating specific sections of your business by using specific regulations or requirements.
 With everything configured, the {{site.data.keyword.compliance_short}} works in the background to monitor for potential risk by scanning your resources on a schedule that you determined.
 When the scans of your resources are complete, the service does a quick calculation to determine your security and compliance score before displaying the score and your detailed results in a dashboard.
 From the dashboard, you can download a detailed report that you can use to provide evidence to stakeholders or external auditors.

-&ast;*Security and compliance posture monitoring is available for {{site.data.keyword.cloud_notm}}, Amazon Web Services, Google Cloud Platform, and on-premises environments.*
+&ast;*Security and compliance posture monitoring is available for {{site.data.keyword.cloud_notm}}, Amazon Web Services, Microsoft Azure, Google Cloud Platform, and on-premises environments.*

 ### Configuration governance
 {: #config-governance}